Evgenij31/gosovikentiev/README.md

-# gosovikentiev
-Website for MHS "Goso Vikentiev"
+# Website for MHS "Gosho Vikentiev"